-- Borrowers in collection are struggling to repay small amounts averaging $2,605 suggesting that their college degrees have not yielded well-paying employment opportunities.
+- Borrowers in collection are struggling to repay small amounts averaging $2,605 which indicates that their college degrees have not yielded well-paying employment opportunities.

-- Graduation rate and cohort default rates of NIL borrowers are not disclosed (even after a public record request).
+- Graduation and default rates of NIL borrowers are not disclosed (even after a public record request).

 - The policies in place to hold schools accountable for the high default rates are not severe enough to dissuade bad behavior, however, borrowers in default, are heavily penalized by being denied access to any other assistance from MA financial aid programs until their default status has been cleared, they may even risk state tax return interception.